Looking for an online Instructional Technology degree program?

 - A copy of current teaching licenses/certificates [if applicable]

 - A portfolio of related technology projects or Web address.
-Please send this to April Franklin, Administrative Assistant of Graduate Program at, email@example.com or at the following address:
+Please send this to the following address:

 The University of Southern Mississippi

-No. We accept students from all different majors as long as you met our admission standards.
+No. We accept students from all different majors as long as you meet our admission standards.

 Conditional admission is given to students who do not satisfy the admission requirements.
 If you are admitted conditionally to the online Instructional Technology Degree, you should review your conditions of admittance with your advisor during your program plan of study meeting.
 In addition, you are responsible for informing your advisor when all conditions of your conditional admittance have been met.